kg-kartik/Ambulance-on-demand/README.md

 2) Make sure you have Node installed.
 3) To install the server side packages , do ``` npm install ```.
 4) Then do ``` cd client ``` and do ``` npm install ``` to install the client side packages.
-5) Go to config folder and in the keys.js, addd your own MongoURI for
+5) Go to config folder and in the keys.js, add your own MongoURI.

 ### Running

 1) Do ``` npm run dev ``` to run the development server.
-2) Now go to http://localhost:3000 to set your location as patient and make request to the user.
+2) Now go to http://localhost:3000 and set your own location as patient and make request to the ambulance.
 3) Open http://localhost:3000/01 , http://localhost:3000/02 till 04 in other tabs .
 4) The nearby ambulance will receive the requests and thus requests can be accepted from there.